zorian-f/nd013-c1-vision-solution/README.md

 #### Image Brightness
-To get an overall impression of image Brightness, i calculated the mean RMS brightness for every tfRecordfile with `plot_mean_rms_brightness()`.
+To get an overall impression of image Brightness, I calculated the mean RMS brightness for every tfRecordfile with `plot_mean_rms_brightness()`.
 <p align="center" width="80%">
     <img width="80%" src="https://github.com/zorian-f/nd013-c1-vision-solution/blob/d4cd08871ebceb09028b0afe695124505d2ac5a5/visualization/mean_rms_brightness.png">
 </p>

-What stands out is that there are some dips in brightness, for exmaple in Dataset-number 6 and 37.
+What stands out is that there are some dips in brightness, for examaple in Dataset-number 6 and 37.
 When we take a sample Picture with `display_instance()` from those Datasets we can see that those records were taken at nighttime.
-Even tough there are some recordings made at nighttime, most of the Dataset is taken in broad daylight.
-Because of the underrepresentation of nighttime recordings, maybe a augmentation that turns down brightness could improve nighttime performance.
+Even though there are some recordings made at nighttime, most of the Dataset is taken in broad daylight.
+Because of the underrepresentation of nighttime recordings, maybe an augmentation that turns down brightness could improve nighttime performance.

 <p float="left" align="middle" width="49%" >
   <img src="https://github.com/zorian-f/nd013-c1-vision-solution/blob/main/visualization/371_segment-10724020115992582208_7660_400_7680_400_with_camera_labels_130.tfrecord.png" width="49%"/>